 - c.
 For contracts reimbursed on a Scheduled Reimbursement basis - (1.)
 The schedule shall include a statement indicating the basis for the scheduled reimbursement (actual cost or fee basis). - (2.)
-For scheduled reimbursement on an actual cost basis, the total amount allocated to each program shall be indicated, with compensation and reimbursable identified. - (3.)
-The schedule shall indicate the total amount of applicable funding, the amount of each payment, and the dates of payments.
-The first payment should be no earlier than three weeks after the effective date of the contract.
+For scheduled reimbursement on an actual cost basis, the payment schedule shall include: - (a.)
+The anticipated date and amount of each payment; - (b.)
+A statement indicating that the payment schedule is based on a budget that is on file with the division; - (c.)
+The total dollar amount, total compensation amount, and total reimbursable amount; - (d.)
+A statement to the effect that payments are based on actual expenditures incurred and no advance payments are allowed: